scratchmex/pgdump2sqlite/readme.md

 check the `// TODO:` comments

+- support `insert into` statement (even tough this is not the default behavior and it takes much more space, don't do it)
 - parse with pest using a buffer. see [pest: Support for streaming input](https://github.com/pest-parser/pest/issues/153)
 - get rows for the copy lazily, don't read the whole file but use a generator (like in python) to return each row (I don't know how to do this)
 - map `f` and `t` values to `0` and `1` in Bool dtype